1958 Tybee Island mid-air collision

-The Tybee Island mid-air collision was an incident on February 5, 1958, in which the United States Air Force lost a 7600 lb Mark 15 nuclear bomb in the waters off Tybee Island near Savannah, Georgia, United States.
-During a practice exercise, an F-86 fighter plane collided with the B-47 bomber carrying the bomb.
-To protect the aircrew from a possible detonation in the event of a crash, the bomb was jettisoned.
-Following several unsuccessful searches, the bomb was presumed lost somewhere in Wassaw Sound off the shores of Tybee Island.
+The Tybee Island mid-air collision was an incident on February 5, 1958, in which the United States Air Force lost a 7600 lb Mark 15 nuclear bomb in the waters of Tybee Island near Savannah, Georgia, United States.
+During a night practice exercise, an F-86 fighter plane collided with the B-47 bomber carrying the large weapon.

+The bomb was jettisoned to help prevent a crash and explosion.
+After several unsuccessful searches, the weapon was declared lost in Wassaw Sound off the shores of Tybee Island.